-It's easy to use the Provider Finder by registering for Blue Access for Members:
+It's easy to use the Provider Finder by registering for Blue Access for MembersSM (BAMSM):

-You must have a primary care physician assigned.
+You must have a primary care provider assigned.
 If you don't select your own, we will assign one to you.

-No, you do not need a referral.
-However, if the specialist is not in your plan's network, in most cases, you may have to pay for services which are considered out-of-network.
+Yes.
+However, if the specialist is not in your plan's network, in most cases, you may have to pay for services that are considered out-of-network.

 Yes, if your current doctor is a part of the HMO’s network.
-If your doctor is not in the network, you will need to select a new primary care physician (PCP).
-To make sure a provider is in the HMO network, search Provider Finder.
+If your doctor is not in the network, you will need to select a new PCP.
+To make sure a provider is in the HMO network, search Provider Finder®.

 In an emergency, go directly to the nearest hospital.
-For non-emergencies, some HMO plans allow you to get health care services from a Blue Cross and Blue Shield-affiliated doctor or hospital when you are traveling outside of Oklahoma.
-If you aren't sure, contact customer service at the number listed on your member ID card before you go.
-And always remember to carry your current BCBSOK member ID card.
-It contains helpful information for accessing health care at home or away.
+For non-emergencies, some HMO plans allow you to get health care services from a Blue Cross and Blue Shield of Oklahoma (BCBSOK) affiliated doctor or hospital when you are traveling outside of Oklahoma.
+Always remember to carry your current BCBSOK member ID card.

-If you or a covered family member will be temporarily living outside of Oklahoma for 90 days or more, you may be eligible for guest membership in a Blue Cross and Blue Shield-affiliated HMO.
+If you or a covered family member will be temporarily living outside Oklahoma for 90 days or more, you may be eligible for guest membership in a Blue Cross and Blue Shield of Oklahoma affiliated HMO.
 In some circumstances, moving can also qualify you to be able to enroll in a new plan in your new location.
-You can call the customer service number listed on your member ID card to find out if your plan covers you when living outside Oklahoma and to discuss all your options.

 We'll work with you to provide coverage for the most appropriate care for your medical situation, especially if you are pregnant or receiving treatment for a serious illness.
 You may still be able to see your current provider for a brief time.
 Call us at the customer service number listed on your BCBSOK member ID card for more information.